Conservation facts and achievements

 Water Smart Homes

 - Nearly 13,000 homes have been built via this Water Smart Homes program

 - 14 billion gallons of water saved since the program began in 2005

 Unlike water used indoors, water used outdoors and for cooling is lost to our water system as it cannot be treated and reused.
 As a result, outdoor water use is the focus of our conservation efforts.

-Consumptive use of water doesn't qualify for return-flow credits because it is not returned to the system.
+Consumptive use of water doesn't qualify for return-flow credits because it is not returned to our water system.